Testato/TeraTerm/teraterm/trunk/release/ssh2_readme.txt

   /t=value                  TTSSH is enabled(value=2), disable(value=excluding 2)
   /f=file                   read teraterm.ini(file)
-  /1                        connect to server with SSH1 protocol /2                        connect to server with SSH2 protocol /nossh                    TTSSH is disabled /auth=mode                try to autologin(mode=password, publickey) /user=username            your username is specified /passwd=password          your password is specified
+  /1                        connect to server with SSH1 protocol /ssh1                     connect to server with SSH1 protocol /2                        connect to server with SSH2 protocol /ssh2                     connect to server with SSH2 protocol /nossh                    TTSSH is disabled
+  /telnet                   TTSSH is disabled /auth=mode                try to autologin(mode=password, publickey) /user=username            your username is specified /passwd=password          your password is specified